somashrirastogi/somashrirastogi/README.md

 # ***Hola!!
 Somashri Here👋🏻***
 - 🏳 I am a Hard Working and a determined student always learning and looking for the opportunities.
 - 🎓 Student
-- 🔭 I’m currently working on Web Development.
+- 🔭 I’m currently working on Web Development and Python
-- 🌱 I’m currently learning Python.
 - 📫 How to reach me:  🙋🏻‍♀️ [Linkedin](https://www.linkedin.com/feed/)
                            [Portfolio](https://somashrirastogi.github.io/sresume/#page-top)
                             [Twitter](https://twitter.com/home)